v6cord/VVVVVV/FEATURES.md

 A list of all the new features added to VVVVVV: Community Edition.
 This list is updated with each major release.

-VVVVVV: Community Edition has accepted contributions from Info Teddy, AllyTally, leo60228, FIQ, and Stelpjo.
+VVVVVV: Community Edition has accepted contributions from Info Teddy, AllyTally, leo60228, FIQ, Stelpjo and mothbeanie.

 ## Version c1.0
 - Added UTF-8 support